gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 We first need to create certificates for use by the web service.
 The [SSL Certificate Generation HOWTO]({{< relref "InstallCertificatesHowTo.md" >}}) provides instructions for this.
-The created certificates can then be used when configuration the web service.
+The created certificates can then be used when configuring the web service.
 NOTE also, that for a forwarding proxy we will need to establish Key and Trust stores as well.
 This is also documented in the SSL Certificate Generation HOWTO [here]({{< relref "InstallCertificatesHowTo.md#stroom-proxy-to-proxy-key-and-trust-stores" >}})